Summary

 Figure 2.3: Emissions and energy use relative to the economy 1990–2016

-• adoption of more energy efficient technologies (see above and the Energy Consumption topic)
+- adoption of more energy efficient technologies (see above and the topic)

-• a significant, industry-led transition towards low-emissions, renewable energy sources in NSW to generate electricity (see the Energy Consumption topic)
+- a significant, industry-led transition towards low-emissions, renewable energy sources in NSW to generate electricity (see the topic)

 As noted above, the economy has been restructuring away from the production of goods towards the production of services, which typically requires less energy per dollar of value added.
 Figure 2.3 above shows that emissions from the energy sector per dollar have also fallen since 1990, with this decline matching the reduction in energy intensity quite closely.